enfiskutensykkel/bf-compiler/README.md

-Brainfuck compiler for Mac OS X 10.11 and newer
+Brainfuck compiler for Mac OS X
 =====================================================================================================================
-Compile Brainfuck programs to Mach-O executables for x86-64.
+Compile Brainfuck programs to x86-64 Mach-O executables for Mac OS X 10.11 and newer.

-### Technical requirements ###
+### Technical Requirements ###
 I personally use the following:
 - LLVM version 7.0.2 (clang-700.1.81), which is Command Line Tools version 7.0.3
 - Mac OS X 10.11.4 (x86\_64-apple-darwin15.5.0)